 When the temperatures start to drop, I search for loose clothing, as I know chicken and dumpling season is among us.
 There’s no better comfort food than the warm, silky, doughy greatness of this belly pleaser.

 I’m tucking this recipe here in Mom’s digital cookbook as it’s one of my favorites and certainly a dish I would make for Mom, Dad and you.
-Over the years, I’ve adapted this recipe and included rosemary, one of my favorite home-grown herbs.
+Over the years, I’ve adapted this recipe and often include rosemary, one of my favorite homegrown herbs.

 Let’s Get Cookin’